‘A DOUBLE LIFE’

 I did like how Nathan’s determination to not have Bannerman take all the blame persists in the episode.
 He keeps on investigating as he comes up with wild theories that stun his Star Cops colleagues.

 David has his story in keeping tabs on James Bannerman when he’s accused of committing the crime.
 There are tensions between David and Bannerman.
-It is not helped when Assadi’s men enter.
+It’s not helped when Assadi’s men enter.

 I like how David watches over Anna who’s new to her Star Cops role and he’s kind to her, unlike Colin who berates her.
 David does argue with Colin in how he handles Anna as one of the Star Cops.

-This is especially when Nathan invites Pal to join in negotiating with Assadi to speak to Bannerman when he’s a prisoner.
+This is especially when Nathan invites Pal to join in with negotiating with Assadi to speak to Bannerman once he’s a prisoner.
 When Nathan’s tactics fail, Pal uses the smooth touch to win Assadi over here.

 I like the relationship played out between Colin and Anna in the episode.
 There’s friction between them at first, but they get on with each other, especially towards the episode’s dramatic conclusion.